Home » Cardiovascular Health » Cardiovascular Disease Prevention » Heart Disease Nutrition

 The more serious side effects are related to an increased heart rate, difficulty breathing, and sudden mood changes.
 These could be signs of a serious reaction to the berry.

 To minimize your risks, you should discuss this option with your physician.
-Because of the growing research showing the positive associated with using the hawthorne berry as a cardiac tonic, doctors are more likely to take this herb seriously.
+Because of the growing research showing the positive benefits associated with using the hawthorne berry as a cardiac tonic, doctors are more likely to take this herb seriously.
 However, it’s always important for your physician to know what you are taking so they can take into consideration possible drug interactions or other potential health problems.

 Other natural supplements you could ask your doctor about are CO Q10 100mg and Co Q10 200 Sublingual.
 Both of these are great for cardiovascular health.